tesselle/arkhe/README.md

 ## Overview

 A collection of classes that represent archaeological data.
-This package provides a set of S4 classes that extend the basic matrix data type and a set of generic methods and functions.
-In addition, a few classes of general interest (e.g. that represent time and space information) are implemented.
+This package provides a set of S4 classes that extend the basic matrix data type (abundance matrix and stratigraphic matrix) upon which package developers can build subclasses.
+It also provides a set of generic methods (mutators and coercion mechanisms) and functions (e.g. predicates).
+In addition, a few classes of general interest (e.g. that represent chronological data) are implemented.

 ## Installation